zmalltalker/android-pojo-demo/README.md

 ## The subproject ##

-This project is a very basic Gradle project using the `java` and `application` plugins.
+This project is a very basic Gradle project using the `java` plugin.
 This allows adding both production and test code (as you can tell, I'm no Gradle expert), in familiar locations:

 * Production code in `src/main/java`
 * Test code in `src/test/java`

-It also allows you to specify a main class to be run if you execute the jar directly, but that's not used in this project.

 ## Use submodules ##